edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesAddingMQTTDevice.md

     **Using Multi-level Topic:**

-    1. The simulator receives the request from the MQTT broker, the topic is `command/my-custom-device/randnum/get/293d7a00-66e1-4374-ace0-07520103c95f` and message is similar to the following:
+    1. The simulator receives the request from the MQTT broker, the topic is `command/my-custom-device/randnum/get/293d7a00-66e1-4374-ace0-07520103c95f` and message returned is similar to the following:

         ```
         {"randnum":"42.0"}